Summary of the Sunne Rising by John Donne, Analysis, Poetic Devices

 Modern Views on Poem Sunne Rising

-Clever Comparisons: Donne uses creative comparisons, such as likening the lovers’ bed to the whole world, which critics admire for its originality.
-This style helps show deeper truths about love.
+Clever Comparisons Donne uses creative comparisons, such as likening the lovers’ bed to the whole world.
+Critics admire the originality of these comparisons, which reveal deeper truths about love.

-Challenging Power: The poem questions traditional authority, like the Sun and the universe, offering a new view of love’s place in the world.
-Some critics see Donne’s disregard for time as a challenge to both religious and scientific beliefs that limit people’s lives.
+Challenging Power The poem questions traditional authorities like the Sun and the universe, offering a new perspective on love’s role in the world.
+Some critics view Donne’s disregard for time as a challenge to religious and scientific beliefs that limit people’s lives.

-Existential Ideas: Some critics think Donne’s views in The Sunne Rising hint at modern existentialism, where personal experiences like love are seen as the most important source of meaning, overshadowing everything else like time and authority.
+Existential Ideas Some critics believe that Donne’s views in the poem hint at modern existentialism, where personal experiences like love are seen as the primary source of meaning, overshadowing time and authority.

 Discussion Questions